 These are some of the main lipids measured in a cholesterol test.

-Blood will be drawn from a vein into a tube and sent to the lab for testing, and the results will be sent to your doctor.
+Blood will be sent to the lab for testing, and the results will be sent to your doctor.

-Your doctor will interpret the results of your cholesterol test in the light of your individual risk factors for cardiovascular disease.
-This means that you may be set a different cholesterol target from someone else.
+Your doctor will interpret the results of your cholesterol test in the light of your individual risk factors for cardiovascular (heart and stroke) disease.
+What are acceptable cholesterol levels for you may be different to what are acceptable for someone else.